-Best Actor Of 2019: Vicky, Ayushmann, Ranveer, Shahid Or Hrithik- Who Left You Spellbound?
+Best Actor Of 2019: Vicky, Ayushmann, Ranveer, Shahid Or Hrithik - Who Left You Spellbound?

 Ranveer Singh

-Ranveer Singh's touching performance as a street-rapper in Zoya Akhtar's 'Gully Boy' made everyone say, 'bhai, tere jaisa koi hardich nahi hai'.
+Ranveer Singh's touching performance as a street rapper in Zoya Akhtar's 'Gully Boy' made everyone say, 'Bhai, tere jaisa koi hardich nahi hai'.

 Ayushmann Khurrana